Logo

 Removed content does not generate a notification to the author

-Uses machine learning models trained on billions of data points from known spam accounts
+Uses machine learning models trained on historical spam patterns and known bad-actor account behavior

 AutoModerator (subreddit-configured)